-- There is a connection receiver at one end of the bag. - A pump with a line and connector is attached to the bag.
-Syrup is pumped out of the bag, moved through the pump and to the dispensing unit.
-When the bag empties (collapses), the pump shuts down. - There are three popular types of connectors - The Coca-Cola connector - The General Beverage connector - Pepsi connector - A Bag Selector allows for the hook-up of two BIB containers to a single pump
+- There is a connection receiver at one end of the bag. - A pump with a line and connector is attached to the bag. • - Syrup is pumped out of the bag, moved through the pump and to the dispensing unit.
+When the bag empties (collapses), it creates a vacuum and the pump stops pumping. - There are three popular types of connectors ٠ - The Coca-Cola connector (red) - The General Beverage connector (gray) - Pepsi connector (green) - A Bag Selector allows for the hook-up of two BIB containers to a single pump - As a BIB runs empty and creates a vacuum, the BIB selector automatically changes over to the full BIB.